R2NorthstarTools/NorthstarProton/README.md

 - Valve wine base instead of wine-staging
 - Soft fork of proton-ge-custom instead of using Proton-TKG build system
 - No longer requires a minimum system `glibc` version
+- Support for R2Ronin (speedrunning fork of R2Northstar)

 ## LatencyFleX